 - In a financially responsible manner, the ability to conduct business and to comply with regulatory and legislative requirements and general accounting principles acceptance.
 This will allow businesses to operate legally and avoid heavy penalties for non-compliance.
 Accurate planning and forecasting of the budget needed to cover the cost of IT Services.

 - An understanding of the cost of IT to business units will allow IT service providers to recover the costs through their IT services and (for Type III service providers) maintain profitability.
-Many organizations failed to account for IT costs when doing businesses and find their profit margins shrinking regularly and uncontrollably when IT costs are allocated at the end of each Financial Period.
+Many organizations failed to account for IT costs when doing business and find their profit margins shrinking regularly and uncontrollably when IT costs are allocated at the end of each Financial Period.

 - Better matching of IT services to business outcomes will result in more appropriate and controllable spending models and more predictable and accurate profitability.